 “I think self-supported tri is a cool opportunity to do a course that isn’t really realistic, or even one that is, but doesn’t exist,” Feltner said.
 “For instance, I’ve always thought a race based out of downtown Bend with a river swim, an on/off-road bike course (think: gravel bikes), and a paved path/trail run would be super fun.
 It would be a logistical nightmare to actually put on that event, but would be doable (and super fun!) to do alone or with a small group.”

 You know that nearby park with dozens of miles of trails that you usually piece together for occasional long runs?
 That’s your run course.
 What’s on the other side of that park?
 Those beautiful winding roads an hour or two outside your town?
 That’s your bike course.
 That lake you always wondered if you could swim all the way across?
 Swim it.
-Now’s the time to explore, get creative, and find your tri-stoke in places you never thought to look—unrestricted by race courses, entry fees, or even concrete race dates.
+Explore, get creative, and find your tri-stoke in places you never thought to look—unrestricted by race courses, entry fees, or even concrete race dates.
 Use your God-given (and training-honed) swim, bike, and run skills to explore any area you see fit.

 “At first, I didn’t really expect the whole COVID thing to last long, and just kept on with the normal programming,” Feltner said.
 “I did one of the Zwift races and had great numbers, and ran a PR 10K just for fun.
 But as it became more clear that racing wasn’t going to be happening for quite some time, I turned to the dirt.
 We have hundreds of miles of great XC trail in the Bend area, and racing off-road is something I would like to do in the future.
 So I figured now is as good a time as any to start working on the dirt skills… plus I feel like long single track rides are so fun that they don’t require as much internal motivation to get out and do.”